fscorrupt/awesome-stars/README.md

 ## Python

+- [xaitax/TotalRecall](https://github.com/xaitax/TotalRecall) - This tool extracts and displays data from the Recall feature in Windows 11, providing an easy way to access information about your PC's activity snapshots.
 - [onuratakan/gpt-computer-assistant](https://github.com/onuratakan/gpt-computer-assistant) - gpt-4o for windows, macos and linux
 - [ToonCrafter/ToonCrafter](https://github.com/ToonCrafter/ToonCrafter) - a research paper for generative cartoon interpolation
 - [mvt-project/mvt](https://github.com/mvt-project/mvt) - MVT (Mobile Verification Toolkit) helps with conducting forensics of mobile devices in order to find signs of a potential compromise.